Classical sculpture: Archaic period

 The most important sculptural form of the Archaic period was the kouros (plural: kouroi), the standing male nude (See for example Biton and Kleobis).
 Reflecting Egyptian influence, the kouros stands upright with his left leg slightly forward and his arms at his sides.
 Although kouroi have been found in many ancient Greek territories, they were especially prominent in Attica and Boiotia.
 The preponderance of these were found in sanctuaries of Apollo with more than one hundred from the sanctuary of Apollo Ptoion, Boeotia, alone.
 These free-standing sculptures were typically marble, but the form is also rendered in limestone, wood, bronze, ivory and terracotta.
-They are typically life-sized, though early colossal examples are up to 3 meters tall.
+They are typically life-sized, though early colossal examples are up to 3 metres tall.

 Archaic Greek sculptors seem to have been influenced stylistically by the Egyptians, although divergences appeared early on.
 In particular, the male figures of Archaic Greece tended to be represented in the nude, while this was uncommon during all periods of ancient Egyptian art (except when slaves or enemies were depicted).
 As in Egyptian art, female subjects were always portrayed clothed; female nudity would not appear until much later on.
-The pursed and minutely upturned lips and empty gaze identified as the “archaic smile” appears on many defining works of the Archaic period.
+The pursed and minutely upturned lips and empty gaze identified as the "archaic smile" appears on many defining works of the Archaic period.

 In this period, the later emphasis on naturalistic bone and muscle anatomy had not yet developed, which can be seen in observing details such as the knees and other critical joints.
-Some details seem to be "incised" rather than fully modeled, a relic of more ancient traditions.
+Some details seem to be "incised" rather than fully modelled, a relic of more ancient traditions.
 As the Archaic style gradually transformed into what is known as the Classical style, a clear progression displaying more and more technical knowledge and skill can be detected.